 '''

 -DRPlan | -drp DRPlan_path_with_file_name

+Specifies the disaster recovery path, including the disaster recovery plan file name.

+Required?

+True

+Position

+0

+Default value

+None

+Accept pipeline input?

+False

 '''

-Specifies the disaster recovery path, including the disaster recovery plan file name.

-Position0Default valueNoneAccept pipeline input?FalseAccept wildcard characters?False

 Specifies the destination location of the mirrored elements for which you want to resume a relationship.
 The destination location should be expressed in either of the following forms: